harveb/1hrPlatformer/README.md

 # 1hrPlatformer
 Platformer that took 1 hr to put together.
-To flex the creative muscle
+First game I'm making in Godot and in a long time.